laowantong/paroxython/docs/md/pipeline_documentation.md

-# Deep in the pipeline
+# Pipeline documentation

-This part describes in some details how the recommendation system works.
-It assumes you've already read the [tutorial on recommendations](#pipeline-tutorial-getting-recommendations).
+This part goes deeper into the pipeline by describing in details how the recommendation system works.
+It assumes you've already read the [pipeline tutorial](#pipeline-tutorial).
 First of all, let us recall the example of pipeline we gave at the end.

 >>> [
 ...   {